0xdefaceme/whitepaper/README.md

-The attacker hence calls `commit(IExploitable exploitable, uint256 damage)` on the negotiator contract. `exploitable` here being the vulnerable contract and `damage` the potential damage the vulnerability could cause.
+The attacker hence calls `commit(IExploitable exploitable, uint256 damage)` on the negotiator contract. `exploitable` here being the vulnerable contract and `damage` the potential damage the vulnerability could cause (denoted in "Wei").
 Note that in this first iteration, we allow the attacker to single-handedly set the estimated damage [footnote 5].

 Calling `commit`, the negotiator contract will make sure that `IExploitable exploitable` implements `implementsExploitable()` and that `damage` doesn't